 Although some of the most prestigious law schools are famous for their large sections in the introductory courses, they also provide smaller classes, clinics, simulations, and seminars in advanced subjects.
 According to the ABA Standards: Rules of Procedure for Approval of Law Schools, it is not favorable to have a full-time faculty to full-time student ratio of 1 to 30, or greater.
 Some schools may be especially attractive to some students because of their small faculty-to-student ratio.

 Are some of the teachers recognized as authorities in their respective fields through their writings and professional activities?

-Law school catalogs and websites vary widely regarding information about faculty.
+Law school websites vary widely regarding information about faculty.
 Some merely list each faculty member’s name along with schools attended and degrees earned.
 Others may provide details about publications, professional activities, and noteworthy achievements, particularly when an individual is an authority in his or her field.